 It is also very tasty to be flaked into pasta with a light pesto sauce or turned into a breakfast hash with home fries and a fried egg.
 Add a little salsa if you are feeling wild.

-This recipe would even be great served with tortillas and a build your own taco bar if you want to gather everyone around the grill for a fun meal together!
+This recipe would even be great served with tortillas and a build-your-own taco bar if you want to gather everyone around the hot grill for a fun meal together!
+Tilapia fish tacos are absolutely amazing and a healthy seafood recipe everyone enjoys.

-If you’ve tried my Char-Grilled Tilapia Recipe or any other recipe on GirlCarnivore.com please don’t forget to rate the recipe and let me know where you found it in the comments below.
+If you’ve tried our Char-Grilled Tilapia Recipe or any other recipe on GirlCarnivore.com please don’t forget to rate the recipe and leave a comment for the next guy!
+These small actions keep new recipes coming from the Girl Carnivore Meat Labs!

 - 1 Chimney starter